kigold/iac_pulumi_sample/README.md

 Following the instruction from Pulumi Site we have a solution that deloys the Backend API, Mongo DB and the React Frontend API to docker containers.

-TODO
- - IaC with K8s Provider using Typescript
+ - [ ] IaC with K8s Provider using Typescript
- - IaC with K8s Provider using C#
+ - [ ] IaC with K8s Provider using C#
- - Build Docker Images using Pulumi Docker-Build provider
+ - [x] Build Docker Images using Pulumi Docker-Build provider